-Have you ever wondered what exactly X server, Xorg, X11, Wayland and stuff like that does?
-Wayland vs Xorg, what is better?
-This guide is for you.
+Have you ever wondered what X server, Xorg, X11, Wayland, and stuff like that do?
+Wayland vs. Xorg, what is better?
+This guide is for you!

-You always stumble upon those terms, and know they have something to do regarding the graphics, but you’d like to know more.
+You always stumble upon those terms and know they have to do with the graphics, but you’d like to learn more.

 A display server is a program whose primary task is to coordinate the input and output of its clients to and from the rest of the operating system, the hardware, and each other.
 The display server communicates with its clients over the display server protocol.

 The display server is crucial in any graphical user interface, specifically the windowing system.
 The basic component of the Graphical User Interface (GUI) sits between the graphical interface and the kernel.

 So, thanks to a display server, you can use your computer with GUI.
 Without it, you would only be restricted to a command-line interface.